V4Fire/Client/src/super/i-input/README.md

 #### [formValueConverter]

-Converter/s of the original component value to a form value.
+Converter(s) of the original component value to a form value.

 You can provide one or more functions to convert the original value to a new form value.
 For instance, you have an input component.
 The input's original value is string, but you provide a function